 What Is The Cost Of Shockwave Therapy In Brisbane?

 The treatment is often done three or four times at an interval of 4 to 7 days apart.
 The cost of the sessions is ~$85 and, as we are podiatrists, the treatment attracts a health fund rebate between $20 – $50 depending on your level of cover.
 Item numbers for shockwave therapy are F014 and F145.

 There is both a high-energy and low-energy form of ESWT.
 The Brisbane Private hospital has a lithotripsy machine that delivers high powered shock to the bone of the heel.
 This is a much more intense treatment which causes more concentrated therapeutic damage to the tissue.
 It may be done under local or general aneasthetic.
 This treatment was originally used for breaking up kidney stones.
 We have used this as our ‘treatment of last resort’ previously with reasonable results but had preferred steroid injections ahead of this treatment due mostly to the pain of application and the cost of the treatment.
 You can visit their website here to learn more.

 Steroid injections for Plantar Fasciitis

-If you wish to visit us to discuss treatment options, please use our contact page here.
-Be sure to let us know that you want to discuss shock wave plantar fasciitis treatment to ensure that we assign the correct practitioner to evaluate you.
+If you wish to visit us to discuss treatment options, please use our ontact page here.
+Be sure to let us know that you want to discuss ESWT shock wave treatment for plantar fasciitis to ensure that we assign the correct practitioner to evaluate you.
+Read More.